bluez/bluer/bluer/README.md

   For building, D-Bus library headers, provided by `libdbus-1-dev` on Debian, must be installed.
 * `id`: Enables database of assigned numbers.
 * `l2cap`: Enables L2CAP sockets.
-  For building, Bluetooth library headers, provided by `libbluetooth-dev` on Debian, must be installed.

 Requirements
 ------------